-St. Mary's Church ceased operations and merged with St. Therese on July 1, 2022.
+St. Mary's Church ceased operations and merged with St. Therese in 2022.
 The Organization continues its current operations as a ministry of St. Therese Catholic Church and is funded through food and cash donations from individuals, private organizations, businesses, local government grants and other charitable organizations in the community, as well as volunteers who donate their time to provide services.
-Food is distributed through home delivery, mobile food bank, school programs, and walk-in distributions and the Organization serves approximately 2,300 households per week.
+Food is distributed through home delivery, mobile food bank, school programs, and walk-in distributions and the Organization serves approximately 2,100 households per week.

-As a ministry of St. Therese Church (the Church), the Organization runs its programs and administrative activities on the Church's property including the use of buildings, furniture, and equipment at no cost.
+As a ministry of St. Therese Church (the Church), the Organization runs its programs and administrative activities on the Church's property including the use of buildings, furniture, and equipment at a cost of \$100 per year.
 The Organization is responsible for all monthly operating expenses including utilities, telephone, internet, insurance, and other expenses.

-The Church provides additional warehouse and office space to the Organization free of charge.
-As a result, the Organization recognizes an in-kind rent contribution (reported as donated use of facilities on the statement of activities) on an annual basis based on the estimated fair value of the lease, using market comparable square-footage rates.
-This amount is recorded under donated services and use of space on the statements of activity.
+The Church provides additional warehouse and office space to the Organization as part of the \$100 yearly lease.
+As a result, the Organization recognizes an in-kind rent contribution (reported as donated use of facilities on the statements of activities) on an annual basis based on the estimated fair value of the lease, using market comparable square-footage rates.